DongChen06/DCW/README.md

 The video demos can be accessed at [[Video Demos]](https://drive.google.com/drive/folders/1Xvb-KvzDlX5IfAtGbEwZaSIkTvij25rZ?usp=share_link)

 # Citation
-If you find the models and or dataset userful, consider cite:
+If you find the models and or the dataset useful, consider citing the follow article:

 Dang, F., Chen, D., Lu, Y., Li, Z., 2023.
 YOLOWeeds: A novel benchmark of YOLO object detectors for multi-class weed detection in cotton production systems.
 Computers and Electronics in Agriculture. https://doi.org/10.1016/j.compag.2023.107655.